iqramali/i2c-utility/README.md

-#i2c-utility

-## Small i2c util program for Linux system to read and write the bus device registers for ARM devices.
+## iQ-i2c util program for Linux systems to use i2c commands in ARM devices.

-In this utility you can read the i2c device registers in raw binary output
+In this utility you can read the i2c device registers in raw binary output and feed the write data via file.

 # Prerequistes to compile this program
 1. Linux machine,